aivarro/Avoiding_Responsibilities/README.md

 About:
-    The game is quite self-explanatory, it is for wasting time by collecting pracrastination points.
+    The game is quite self-explanatory, it is for wasting time by collecting procrastination points.
 You can do so by avoiding falling blocks.
     You can play the game if you have python and pygame installed.

 Controls: